RyanJayGray/jupyter-calibrate/README.md

 # jupyter-calibrate
-A Jupyter Notebook to display microphotograph dimensions in microns
+A Jupyter Notebook to display microphotograph dimensions in micrometers